Tarek98/Yelp_MySQL_Database_Project/README.md

 - run load_data.sql on the VM

 ## Running the CLI
+- set the IP address of the VM in yelp_api.py and set the credentials of your SQL user
 - run yelp_client.py with no arguments
 - for a list of commands type help